0330 822 0505

 With cash flow tight and grant funding in decline, many charities are looking to other sources of finance for purchasing premises, including borrowing through charity mortgages.

-In this guide we’ll talk you through the process of getting a mortgage if you’re a charity, eligibility and deposit requirements, and the regulations you’ll need to comply with.
+In this guide, we’ll explain how to get a mortgage as a charity, the eligibility and deposit requirements, and the regulations you’ll need to comply with.

 Can a charity get a mortgage?

 Yes.
-Charities are viewed as businesses by lenders and would, therefore, be eligible for a commercial mortgage rather than a residential mortgage.
-Charity mortgages can be used for the purchase of specialist premises, offices and community spaces, or even to build something from scratch.
+Lenders view charities as businesses and, therefore, they would be eligible for a commercial mortgage rather than a residential mortgage.
+Charity mortgages can be used to purchase specialist premises, offices, community spaces, or even to build something from scratch.

 Commercial mortgages for charities are considered high risk, so rates will be less competitive and lenders will require higher deposits than for residential mortgages.